 A noncontrolling interest represents the equity interest in a subsidiary that is not attributable, either directly or indirectly to the Company and is reported as equity of the Company separately from the Company's controlling interest.
-Revenue, expense, gains, losses, and net income (loss) are reported in the consolidated financial statement at consolidated amounts, which include the amounts attributable to both controlling and noncontrolling interests.
+Revenue, expense, gains, losses, and net income (loss) are reported in the consolidated statement of financial condition at consolidated amounts, which include the amounts attributable to both controlling and noncontrolling interests.